akwohlgenant/akwohlgenant.github.io/_posts/2020-06-16-rwinedata.md

 over and over again, from an embarrassingly small list of varieties and regions.
 But there are hundreds of varieties of wine produced in dozens of regions in countries ranging from Armenia to Uruguay, with a dizzying array of naming conventions that can be downright confusing.

-And I, like many people, am interested in learning more about wines, maybe in the hope of finding a cheap, underrated bargain at my local liquor store.
+Like many people, I am interested in learning more about wines, maybe in the hope of finding a cheap, underrated bargain at my local liquor store.
 Luckily, there are myriad magazines and websites devoted entirely to the discussion, reviewing, and rating of wines.
 One of the most popular of